Starmer strikes post-Brexit reset deal with EU

 The deal has now been approved by the EU ambassadors’ committee, it is understood.

+The UK has reportedly agreed to 12 years of fishing access for EU boats in UK waters.

+There will be no change to current access to fish for coastal communities and no reduction in the British quota or increase in the quota the EU is allowed to catch, it is understood.

-Details are expected to be announced at the first UK-EU summit on Monday, at which Sir Keir will meet European Commission president Ursula von der Leyen for the second time in four days.
+Further details of the deal are expected to be announced at the first UK-EU summit on Monday, at which Sir Keir will meet European Commission president Ursula von der Leyen.

-The talks were on a range of issues and an announcement is expected on defence and security, which could feature an agreement allowing British firms access to a 150 billion euro (£125 billion) EU defence fund.
+Other issues under discussion included defence and security, with reports of talks on a potential agreement allowing British firms access to a 150 billion euro (£125 billion) EU defence fund.

 Deals on allowing British travellers to use e-gates at European airports, cutting red tape on food exports, and setting up a youth mobility scheme with the EU, were also thought to be on the table.

-Government sources said “huge progress” has been made in agreeing “a mutually beneficial deal with the EU” that would “deliver for British working people”.

-But they said the Prime Minister has been “clear that he will only agree a deal which delivers in the national interest of the United Kingdom”.

-Both Conservative leader Kemi Badenoch and Reform UK leader Nigel Farage have already described the deal as a “surrender”, despite the details not yet being known, and indicated they would tear it up if they came to power.
+Mrs Badenoch and Reform UK leader Nigel Farage had already described the deal as a “surrender” before knowing the details.

 Youth mobility could prove a major sticking point for the Opposition, and Mrs Badenoch said she feared it would involve a return to free movement “by the back door”.